MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/flw-outlook.md

 Reschedule a scheduled work order to a different resource, date, or time.
 Use schedule assist to provide schedules based on resource availability, skills, customer promised time windows, customer location proximity, and business unit.
 Or [manually move the date, time, or technician](#move-a-booking-in-outlook).

-1. On the **Copilot** tab of the Field Service pane, select **View schedule**.
+1. Open a scheduled work order and select **View schedule**.

-   > [!TIP]
-   > You can also open a scheduled work order from the **Work orders** tab.
-Within the work order, select the **Scheduling** tab to view the schedule.

    :::image type="content" source="media/fsp-outlook-reschedule.png" alt-text="Field Service Outlook with Rechedule button highlighted":::

 1. Select **Reschedule**.
 The system searches for available technicians based on the work order requirements and then displays suggestions.
-To view more suggestions, select **Show more** at the bottom of the list.

 1. Review the suggested technicians and their availability.
 You can search for a technician by name, filter by dates, or sort the technicians by start time or travel time.
 If the **Estimated Duration** hasn't been set up in the resource requirements, 30 minutes is used as a default.

    :::image type="content" source="media/fsp-outlook-scheduling.png" alt-text="Field Service Outlook Scheduling with Search for technician highlighted":::

    > [!TIP]
-   > If the system doesn't find suggestions or you don't find the right technician, select [**Go to schedule board** in Field Service](work-with-schedule-board.md) instead.
+   > If the system doesn't find suggestions or you don't find the right technician, select [Go to **schedule board** in Field Service](work-with-schedule-board.md) instead.

 1. Select the **Book resource** icon for the technician.
 The technician is booked.
 A confirmation displays at the top of the **Field Service** pane.